risc0/rust/src/doc/style-guide/src/expressions.md

     }
 ```

-If every clause in a pattern is *small*, but does not fit on one line, then the
+If every clause in a pattern is *small*, but the whole pattern does not fit on
-pattern may be formatted across multiple lines with as many clauses per line as
+one line, then the pattern may be formatted across multiple lines with as many
-possible.
+clauses per line as possible.
 Again break before a `|`:

 ```rust
     foo | bar | baz